Keeping an active lifestyle can reduce the risk of developing an eye disease that is a leading cause of blindness in the elderly.

 The effects were still noticed after taking of other risk factors such as weight, blood pressure and smoking.

-"Engaging in an or walking more ... reduced the risk of developing exudative AMD over 15 years by 70 percent and 30 percent, respectively," Michael Knudtson, of the University of Wisconsin School of Medicine and Public Health, said in a report in the British Journal of Ophthalmology.
+"Engaging in an active lifestyle or walking more ... reduced the risk of developing exudative AMD over 15 years by 70 percent and 30 percent, respectively," Michael Knudtson, of the University of Wisconsin School of Medicine and Public Health, said in a report in the British Journal of Ophthalmology.

 Knudtson and his team studied the impact of exercise on 4,000 men and women in Beaver Dam, Wisconsin over 15 years.
 The volunteers were aged between 43 and 86 when the study started in 1988-1990.